haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 - "full" – everything in "ir_triage" plus browser and other user application artifacts

 ### [FTK Imager](https://www.exterro.com/digital-forensics-software/ftk-imager)
-Live collection tool to capture disk and memory on Windows.<br />
+Live collection tool to capture disk and memory on Windows.
+It has a free version and multiple capabilities. <br />
 Options:
 - create disk image
 - capture memory